bbreslauer/wash-sale-tracker/README.md

 # wash-sale-tracker

-Script that calculates wash sale adjustments for US taxes.
+Software that calculates wash sale adjustments for US taxes.

 Note that the author is not a CPA or tax expert.
 This program most certainly contains bugs.